OleksandrKucherenko/webpack.config/README.md

 - [ ] Support EsLint
 - [ ] Support Prettier
 - [ ] Support browserslist
-- [ ] Compose manifest file for the project
+- [ ] Compose a manifest file for the project